Because the internal storage space (32 kB) is limited, sooner or later every PC-FX owner needs an FX-BMP memory backup module (128 kB).

 After choosing the memory location to handle, you get a screen like this:

 This is a list of save directories, one directory for each game.
 On the right is the space taken up by the directories.
 You can select multiple items in the list by pressing button I on each entry.
 To deselect an item, press button II.
 Beneath the lists are the commands.
 From the left to the right they are:

 - Enter directory – enters a directory

 - Leave directory – goes back to the root

 - Copy – copies an item to the other memory location

 - Move – moves an item to the other memory location

 - Format – formats the chosen memory location, deleting everything on it

-From time to time I accidentally formatted the internal or backup memory because I simply forgot what command did what – so be extra careful not to chose format when you don’t want to!
+From time to time I accidentally formatted the internal or backup memory because I simply forgot which command did what – so be extra careful not to choose Format when you don’t want to!